ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-event-store.md

 draft = false
 date = 2022-06-28T10:00:00+01:00
 title = "Event Sourcing with Ruby examples.
-The Event Store interface." description = "Event Sourcing explained, with Ruby examples: The Event Store interface." slug = "" authors = ["Ismael Celis"] tags = ["ruby", "design patterns", "eventstore", "eventsourcing", "cqrs"]
+The Event Store interface." description = "The Event Store interface is the canonical data store in event sourcing, and it’s in charge of persisting and retrieving events produced by your system." images = ["/images/2022/event-sourcing-event-store-1.png"] slug = "" authors = ["Ismael Celis"] tags = ["ruby", "design patterns", "eventstore", "eventsourcing", "cqrs"]